 Traditional downhill/alpine skiing isn’t the only way to enjoy Aspen Snowmass, even if it may be the most popular.
 First, there’s no shortage of special events throughout each ski season including special dinners, concerts, races, themed days/weekends and so much more.
 For a complete list of events, visit the official Aspen Snowmass events webpage.

 Still looking to play in the snow and cruise down the mountains but maybe not in skis?
 Snow tubing and a mile-plus-long alpine coaster are open daily (for an extra fee) from late December to early April and are some of the best family activities.
 For some nighttime family fun, check out Ullr Nights where you can travel via gondola up to Elk Camp and experience the alpine coaster and snow tubing at night.
 Plus, it’s the perfect place to enjoy s’mores and hot chocolate and even watch fire dancers.
-Ullr Nights is offered on select nights throughout ski season for an extra fee.
+Attend Ullr Nights on select nights throughout ski season for an extra fee.

 Of course if you’re looking for more traditional winter mountain fun, there’s also ice skating, snowshoe tours, cross country skiing, and snowcat dinners.
 And if you’re looking to stay indoors for a spell, try out the indoor rock climbing wall at the Limelight Hotel Snowmass or visit the Snowmass Village Recreation Center.